Evans Head, New South Wales

 Evans Head is a town in Richmond Valley Council of the Northern Rivers region of New South Wales, Australia.
 At the 2016 census, Evans Head had a population of 2,843 people.
 It is 726 kilometres north of Sydney, and 11 kilometres east off the Pacific Highway from Woodburn.

 History

 Evans Head is situated on the traditional lands of the Bandjalang clan of the Bundjalung people.

 Evans Head is named after a marine surveyor, Lt Evans, RN who carried out the first marine survey of the coastline in the area.

 The Evans Head Air Weapons Range is located near the town.
 It has been used by the Royal Australian Air Force since 13 July 1949.

+Geography

+Climate

+Evans Head has a warm humid subtropical climate (Köppen: Cfa) with very warm, wet summers and very mild, drier winters.
+The wettest recorded day was 31 March 2017 with 287.0 mm of rainfall.
+Extreme temperatures ranged from 45.0 C on 12 January 2002 to 3.0 C on 21 June 2004.